Good Logo vs Bad Logo Design & How it Can Affect Your Business

 These logos all utilise the power of shapes to create simple, memorable and distinctive logos for their companies.

-Nike and Mcdonald's, however, look to the movement of shapes to manipulate consumer psychology.
+Nike and McDonald's, however, look to the movement of shapes to manipulate consumer psychology.

-The shape of the Nike Swoosh appeals to the senses of touch and sound, as the word “swoosh” invokes speed and the shape refers to movement.
+The shape of the Nike Swoosh appeals to the senses of touch and sound, as the word “swoosh” invokes speed, and the shape refers to movement.

-The Mcdonald's logo uses soft movement through an approachable archway that emotively invites the consumer into the restaurant.
+The McDonald's logo uses soft movement through an approachable archway that emotively invites the consumer into the restaurant.

 Symmetry and balance are other essential design elements when considering logo design.